|

 Crawling on his hands and knees, Rumil followed the shoreline

-until he found a narrow spur of rock jutting out into the void.
+until he found the narrow spur of rock jutting out into the void.

 I cannot see if it spans the entire hollow, he said,